WokeVegan/Emuparadise-Workaround/README.rst

     -e, --extract  Attempt to extract the contents after downloading.

-    -s, --scrap  Scrap user uploaded images of game.

     This downloads the specified game.
-You can choose to install it in a specific directory, extract the files, or download user uploaded images with the optional arguments.
+You can choose to install it in a specific directory or extract the files.